ShengPengYu/MCLPMDA/README.md

 ## MCLPMDA
 A novel method for miRNA-disease association prediction based on matrix completion and label propagation

-**1.Method Description:**
+**1.Method Description:**\<br>
 We propose a novel method for miRNA-disease association prediction based on matrix completion and label propagation.
-Specifically, our method first reconstructs a new miRNA/disease similarity matrix by matrix completion algorithm based on known experimentally verified miRNA-disease associations and then utilizes the label propagation algorithm to reliably predict disease-related miRNAs.
+Specifically, our\<br>  method first reconstructs a new miRNA/disease similarity matrix by matrix completion algorithm based on known experimentally\<br>  verified miRNA-disease associations and then utilizes the label propagation algorithm to reliably predict disease-related miRNAs. \<br>
+\<br>

-**2.Method Requirements:**
+**2.Method Requirements:**\<br>
 (1).
-The project was developed based on a matrix library named ND4j(https://nd4j.org/).
-(2).
-In order to introduce the project documents more clearly, I put all the source code on the front page.
+The project was developed based on a matrix library named ND4j(https://nd4j.org/). \<br> (2).
+In order to introduce the project documents more clearly, I put all the source code on the front page.\<br> (3).
-(3).
 As GitHub has upload capacity limit, I did not upload the third party jar package, only uploaded the core code of the project.
-It        can be downloaded directly  from the official web(https://nd4j.org/)
+It \<br>        can be downloaded directly  from the official web(https://nd4j.org/)\<br>

-**3. File list:**
+**3. File list:**\<br>
 3.1.
-Datas.java----------------It is a class for storing data sets needed for experiments.
-3.2.
-Job.java------------------The prediction work is done in this class.
-3.3.
-RSM.java------------------Using Global Linear neighborhoods to reconstruct the similarity network.
-3.4.
-Parameters.java-----------recorded the super parameters used in this project
+Datas.java----------------It is a class for storing data sets needed for experiments.\<br> 3.2.
+Job.java------------------The prediction work is done in this class.\<br> 3.3.
+RSM.java------------------Using Global Linear neighborhoods to reconstruct the similarity network.\<br> 3.4.
+Parameters.java-----------recorded the super parameters used in this project\<br>

-**4. Folder list:**
+**4. Folder list:**\<br>
 4.1. dataset-------------------The data set used in the project is placed in this folder.
   4.1.1. dss.mat---------------Disease similarity network,It is a Matlab format data
   4.1.2. dssname.txt-----------Recorded the all diseases name.